-If you’re new to the world of digital cameras, understanding the variety of focusing settings available to you can be difficult.
+If you’re new to digital cameras, understanding the variety of focusing settings can be difficult.

-Even the cheapest digital cameras have multiple focus options and know how these work and what is best for you can be a big help.
+Even the cheapest digital cameras have multiple focus options, and knowing how these work and what is best for you can be a big help.

-Therefore it is important to know what you will be shooting and what your camera offers will help ensure the best results.
+Therefore, it is essential to know what you will be shooting and what your camera offers will help ensure the best results.

-So, in order to make sure that our subjects are in focus, let’s take a look at the variety of options available in most cameras and learn the ins and outs of autofocus!
+So, to ensure that our subjects are in focus, let’s look at the variety of options available in most cameras and learn the ins and outs of autofocus!